Li Xuantong: 2022–23 season

 Li competed in the junior division of the 2022 Santa Claus cup, finishing in 4th place with a score of 134.45.
 Later in the Chinese junior figure skating championships, Li/Wang ranked second, after losing to Lin Yufei/Gao Zijian.
 He and Li participated in the 2023 Junior worlds championships, where they placed 22nd after the Rhythm Dance and did not qualify for the Free Dance.

+2023-24 season

+Li/Wang was assigned to compete at the JGP Austria and Osaka events.

 Senior career

 2022–23 season

 Li competed in the senior division of the 2022 Santa Claus cup, and finished in 7th place with a score of 148.09.
 She and Wang took the 2nd place at the 2022 Chinese Championships, after losing to another Harbin pair by 6.65 marks.
-Wang/Li are assigned to compete in the 2022/23 Chinese Figure Skating Champions Championships, which is scheduled to be held in Qingdao from 12–13 April 2023.
+Wang/Li are assigned to compete in the 2022/23 Chinese Figure Skating Champions Championships, which is scheduled to be held in Qingdao from 12 to 13 April 2023.